neesjanvaneck/VOSviewer-Online-Docs/docs/sharing/linking.md

 https://drive.google.com/uc?id=16rdPZ3Md3b3mbsIftRZRjEUM6kkFX2zy
 ```

-Hence, the link `https://drive.google.com/file/d/XXX/view?usp=sharing` is converted into the link `https://drive.google.com/uc?id=XXX`, where `XXX` denotes the identifier of a JSON file on Google Drive.
+Hence, the link `https://drive.google.com/file/d/XXX/view?usp=sharing` is converted into the link `https://drive.google.com/uc?id=XXX`, where `XXX` denotes the identifier of the JSON file on Google Drive.

 The final step is to create a link for launching VOSviewer Online and for opening and visualizing the network stored in the JSON file: